Planning a Frozen Party

 Timeline: 3 weeks before the party

-Depending on the entertainment you booked, you may or may not need to plan additional activities.
+Depending on the entertainer you’ve booked, you may or may not need to plan extra games — but it’s always a good idea to have a few up your sleeve.

-The good news is that traditional party games are still as popular as they used to be.
-Just give them a twist to make them Frozen themed.
+The great news is that classic party games are still as popular as ever.
+Just give them a Frozen twist to keep the theme going and the kids engaged.

 Best marshmallow snowman

-Build the best (or tallest) snowman out of marshmallows.
-Then have a race to see which team can eat it the fastest… Silly but definitely a hit.
+Split the kids into teams and challenge them to build the tallest or silliest snowman out of marshmallows.
+Then have a race to see which team can eat theirs the fastest.
+Silly but guaranteed fun.

 Pin the tail on Sitron